craftercms/docs/source/reference/managing-secrets.rst

 To encrypt a password, access key, etc., simply enter the password, access key, etc. in the ``Raw Text`` field, then click on ``Encrypt Text``.
 This will generate the encrypted password, access key, etc. that you then simply need to paste in the configuration file.

 Crafter Studio also provides the encryption tool to encrypt passwords, access keys or other sensitive information in a configuration file managed through Crafter Studio in |projectTools| -> ``Configuration``.
-See :ref:`newIa-encrypting-text-in-a-configuration-file` for more information.
+See :ref:`encrypting-text-in-a-configuration-file` for more information.

 Example
 -------